davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 # Proof of Skill (PoS) Terraform aws web cluster

 This is on request from Ask Nicely as a skills test.
 Though the assignment is simple terraform script, this script is not really of value without being part of a deployment pipeline.
 On a senior level this pipeline needs to be placed in context to show the value of the script.
 So it has been decided to place the terraform script in a pipeline.
 Goals are:
 - Show the added value of a pipeline.
 - Create a PoC that can be used outside training exercises.
 - Trigger a discussion of value and business processes as a result of this PoS
 - Showcase ask nicely what modern technologies can deliver in a short time.

+Out of scope are:
+- Any type of normal corroboration with the team or customer to establish this adds value to them and / or the team.
+- Code reviews and pull requests as normal within a software development team.
+- Any type of terraform state persistence.
+All is local state.
+- Limited use of SCM backed terraform modules to keep all code together.
+- Security in IAM , restrictions only as stipulated in the assignment.
+- CI other than an bash pipeline.

+Licence:
+This software is licensed, before use please assess this fits your business-case.

-The requested project, (original);
+The requested assignment, (original);

 ```
 Write a Terraform resource that launches:

-- A VPC.
+- [check] A VPC.
 This should include a subnet, route table, and internet gateway.
-- An EC2 instance, running a web server that serves a page with the content of your choice.
+- [check] An EC2 instance, running a web server that serves a page with the content of your choice.
 This can be an AWS Free Tier instance, and based off a free tier image.
-- An Application Load Balancer targeting the EC2 instance.
+- [check] An Application Load Balancer targeting the EC2 instance.

 This task will require the use of Terraform and the AWS provider.
 Feel free to use other providers as you see fit.